projectcitybuild/PCBridge/README.md

 3. Compile PCBridge into a .jar and place it in the <b>plugins/</b> folder
 4. Run the server once to generate the config file (config.yml)
 5. Add your database connection details into the config file

+Be sure to check the [Wiki](https://github.com/andimage/PCBridge/wiki/Contributing) on how PCBridge works.

 ### Dependencies
 PCBridge uses Maven to shade dependencies into the final JAR file.